matrix-org/matrix.org/content/docs/communities/administration/_index.md

 2. Users may have set up [aliases](https://spec.matrix.org/latest/client-server-api/#room-aliases) - shareable addresses to find the room that are hosted by a specific homeserver.
    By definition, a homeserver can only update aliases that it hosts.
    Only aliases on the upgrading homeserver transfer automatically.
-   However, you can (and should) always update the aliases on other homeservers after the upgrade.
+   However, you can (and should) always update the aliases on other homeservers after the upgrade, using respective accounts on these servers.
-3. If your community is using a space to organise its rooms, the user upgrading a room needs at least enough access to the parent space to update the reference from the old to the upgraded room.
+3. If your community is using a space to organise its rooms, the user upgrading a room needs at least enough permissions in the parent space to update the reference from the old to the upgraded room.
 4. Room version 12 introduces some changes to room ownership semantics, such as [irrevocable full control](https://github.com/matrix-org/matrix-spec-proposals/pull/4289) of the room.
    For communities, you should use a long-lived, trusted account, such as a moderation bot account, to upgrade your rooms.
    Using a separate service account to execute the upgrade means that this account will be the creator of the new room with the new special access rights.